 - AnnotationConfigApplicationContext – If you choose to use Java-based configuration instead of XML configuration, you need to use this class.

-In this article, we have learned how a simple Spring program can be created.
-The example can be downloaded in the below link:
+In this article, we have learned how a simple program can be created using the Spring framework.

 You can download the full source code of this example here: Spring Framework Example